ales-tsurko/cells/README.md

 For the next version I'm going to rewrite it in Rust with all the good development practice applied (testing, code quality, low coupled design etc.)

-I'm also thinking of next features:
+I'm also thinking of the next features:

 - more color themes, maybe user color themes support
 - project templates